ardnew/gosh/README.md

 Just to get up and running, I recommend using the [demo included with this repo](https://github.com/ardnew/gosh/config).
 Installation is easy:

+1. Install package: `go get -v github.com/ardnew/gosh/cmd/gosh`

-1. Copy the contents of [config](https://github.com/ardnew/gosh/config) into `~/.config/gosh`.
+2. Copy the contents of [config](https://github.com/ardnew/gosh/config) into `~/.config/gosh`.

-2. Execute `gosh`, and you should see a familiar shell, but what you don't see is that it is being managed by a Go application!
+3. Execute `gosh`, and you should see a familiar shell, but what you don't see is that it is being managed by a Go application!

 To see we are a Go sub-process, re-run `gosh` with the following arguments, `gosh -l standard -g`, and you'll see the `gosh` runtime spewing out some debugging information regarding how the shell process was spawned.
 You'll see more once you close the shell (via `exit` or `^D`)